 Staying overnight in a hospital doesn't always mean you're an inpatient.
-You only become an inpatient when a hospital formally admits you as an inpatient, after a doctor orders it.
-You're still an outpatient if you haven't been formally admitted as an inpatient, even if you're getting emergency department services, observation services, outpatient surgery, lab tests, or X-rays.
-You or a family member should always ask if you're an inpatient or an outpatient each day during your stay, since it affects what you pay and can affect whether you'll qualify for Part A coverage in a skilled nursing facility.
+Your doctor must order your hospital admission and the hospital must formally admit you for you to be inpatient.
+Without the formal inpatient admission, you're still an outpatient, even if you stay overnight in a regular hospital bed. and/or you're getting emergency department services, observation services, outpatient surgery, lab tests, or X-rays.
+You or a family member should always ask the hospital and/or your doctor if you're an inpatient or an outpatient each day during your stay, since it affects what you pay and can affect whether you'll qualify for Part A coverage in a skilled nursing facility.

-A Medicare Outpatient Observation Notice (MOON) is a document that lets you know you're an outpatient in a hospital or critical access hospital.
+A "Medicare Outpatient Observation Notice" (MOON) is a document that lets you know you're an outpatient in a hospital or critical access hospital.
 You must receive this notice if you're getting observation services as an outpatient for more than 24 hours.
 The MOON will tell you why you're an outpatient receiving observation services, rather than an inpatient.
 It will also let you know how this may affect what you pay while in the hospital, and for care you get after leaving the hospital.